coderefinery/coderefinery.org/content/blog/2022-11-25-lessons-learned-sep-2022 copy.md

 - Some cohesive big picture betwen exercises
 - Then provide snapshots / starting points for thos who do not have done the previous exercises
 - Topics in Day 4 (at least) would deserve a longer lesson
-- we can try to communicate better that after the git lessons it can be OK and also useful to join only for the lessons of interest (to motivate people to pop in also for 1 or 2 lessons)
+- We can try to communicate better that after the git lessons it can be OK and also useful to join only for the lessons of interest (to motivate people to pop in also for 1 or 2 lessons)

 ### Communication with participants
-- what is the number of hours/emails/euros/zooms spent per participant showing up?
+- What is the number of hours/emails/euros/zooms spent per participant showing up?
 - Navigation problems among different webpages.
 See: #697
-- add install session to CR calendar
+- Add install sessions to CR calendar
 - Link all relevant repositories in one place (ie. this calendar and anything that needs attention near a workshop)
   - Make sure those repositories have good instructions in readmes
-- add all sessions to CodeRefinery calendar
+- Add all sessions to CodeRefinery calendar

 ---------------------------------------------------------------------------------------------------------------------------
 >>> From here it is just copy of https://coderefinery.org/blog/2021/11/25/lessons-learned-may-2021/ -MJ 25.10.22 klo 16:00